-For at least 50 years, industrialized countries have experienced a dramatic increase in the incidence of autoimmune disorders.1 Up to 50 million people are estimated to be affected in the US alone,2 and prevalence is increasing.3 In 2018, IFM’s Annual International Conference (AIC) brings together expert researchers and clinicians to explore the mechanisms, assessments, and clinical interventions in this important area.
+For at least 50 years, industrialized countries have experienced a dramatic increase in the incidence of autoimmune disorders.1 Up to fifty million people are estimated to be affected in the US alone,2 and prevalence is increasing.3 This year, IFM’s Annual International Conference brings together expert researchers and clinicians to explore the mechanisms, assessments, and clinical interventions in this important area.

 In a recent study examining antinuclear antibodies (ANA) in NHANES data, almost 15% of participants were ANA positive.4 Given the known rise in autoimmunity, this suggests a growing need for experts in autoimmune care.
 In many patients, ANA levels rise in the years before an autoimmune diagnosis, offering a predictive window where successful interventions may stop the disease process before it emerges.5-6

-Expert researchers and clinicians will explore the many therapeutic options to help patients before symptoms emerge, as well as to halt the disease process.
-Speakers include:
+Expert researchers and clinicians explored the many therapeutic options to help patients before symptoms emerge, as well as to halt the disease process.
+Speakers included:

 - Alessio Fasano, MD, PhD

 - Terry Wahls, MD

 - And many more